-IVR systems are among the best technologies for empowering customers through automated service.
+Brands are constantly on the lookout for tools and optimizations to enhance the customer experience they offer.
+Among these technologies, IVR systems are among the best technologies for empowering customers through automated service.
+IVR can be used to answer inquiries, help customers resolve problems and provide personalized assistance.
 Whether customers want to look up information on their own or connect with an agent, such a system can save them time by ensuring that they are routed to the right place or person every time.
 In addition, contact center employees can enjoy a greater sense of efficiency, as they are able to complete calls more quickly and share their expertise when the situation demands their specific skills.
 Here are five ways IVR can power great customer service in your contact center.

-When your company is especially busy during peak periods (such as holidays), an IVR system can be a timesaver for both agents and customers.
+When your company is especially busy during peak periods (such as holidays), an IVR system can be very useful for efficiently managing service peaks, as it enables a large number of incoming calls to be handled rapidly without the need for a human agent.
+It saves time for both agents and customers.
 The system may be set up to help customers self-serve if they have simple requests.
+The IVR can be programmed to perform certain automated tasks, such as checking the order status or updating personal information.
 This ensures that they do not spend time waiting to speak to an agent for an otherwise quick question.
 Contact center agents may be made available to customers with more difficult requests, and more employees will be free to take these calls when IVR steps in to handle the easier tasks.

 If your brand does not offer 24/7 customer support, IVR can greatly increase your hours of availability.
 For requests that may be handled through self-service, an IVR system is ideal as it may empower customers to learn information when your agents are not there to take calls.